carsonmcdonald/iap-validator/README.md

 receipt_data = 'PUT THE BASE64 ENCODED RECEIPT HERE'

 # Is this a valid receipt?
+# in this example, passing true tells IAPValidator to use use iTunes Connect in production
 if IAPValidator::IAPValidator.valid?(receipt_data, true)
   puts "Receipt is valid"
 else